spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

    source /root/.bashrc
    # Test SCT
    sct_testing
+   # Save the state of the container as a docker image.
-   # save the state of the container.
-Open a new Terminal and run:
+   # Back on the Host machine, open a new terminal and run:
-   docker ps -a  # list all containers docker commit <CONTAINER_ID> <YOUR_NAME>/ubuntu:ubuntu22.04
+   docker ps -a  # list all containers (to find out the container ID)
+   # specify the ID, and also choose a name to use for the docker image, such as "sct_v6.0"
+   docker commit <CONTAINER_ID> <IMAGE_NAME>/ubuntu:ubuntu22.04

 Enable GUI Scripts (Optional)